danieldiekmeier/memegenerator/README.md

 ## Bonus: Alfred-Workflow

 ## Introduction
 This is a Meme-Generator for Python, using PIL (with FreeType).
-It can put caption at the top and the bottom of images.
+It can put captions at the top and the bottom of images.

 ## Requirements
 To use the Meme Generator, you have to have Python (duh!) and PIL (Python Image Library) with working FreeType.